Custom application

 application on the user home page for the user to access.

-In this scenario, IBM Security Verify starts the application URL without using SAML.
+In this scenario, IBM Security Verify starts the application has that do URL without using SAML.

-- Any on-premise application that is configured for single sign-on using your on-premises IBM Security Verify Access solution.
+- Any on application that is configured for single sign-on using your on-premises IBM Security Verify Access solution.

 In this scenario, if the user is authenticated with IBM Security Verify Access, then the user can access the on-premises application from the same home page.

-You only need to specify the URL of the web page that is launched when a user clicks the application from the IBM Security Verify home page.
+You need to specify the URL of the web page that is started when a user selects the application from the IBM Security Verify at the home page section.

 SAML 2.0 Select this type to configure SAML sign-on on any application that supports SAML.